Downtown (Anitta and J Balvin song): Official video

 The official music video was shot by director Bruno Igloti in New York City on 7 November 2017.
 Anitta traveled to New York for a number of promotional meetings and then met with Balvin and Igloti on set for the shooting of the video.
 Igloti and Anitta have previously worked together on several of Anitta's music videos, including the 2017's videos for the singles "Paradinha" and "Sua Cara".
 Anitta and Balvin first teased the video by posting a series of behind-the-scenes photos and videos on their social medias during its shooting.
 The video was eventually released on 20 November 2017, a day after the song debuted on streaming services and online stores.

 The concept of the video is the exploration of the glamorous universe of the 1940s Parisian casinos and it features Anitta and J Balvin joining forces to carry out a plan against fellow casino players and cheat on the games in order to steal their money.
 About the characters portrayed by Balvin and Anitta, the latter says "gambling is their universe.
 They observe every detail in that environment before applying their moves.
 They are cheaters and accomplices".
 The costumes used by Anitta featured a mix of clothing from the C&A department store — the singer's sponsor in the Check Mate project — with other elements created by stylists for the singer.

 Chart performance

-"Downtown" reached the highest peak in the Portuguese charts among Anitta's other solo singles that have previously charted when it reached number 13 on the chart dated of 16 December 2017.
-The song also became J Balvin's second most successful track in Portugal, behind only his worldwide hit "Mi Gente" which peaked at number one.
-The song has also become Anitta's most successful single in Colombia so far and became her first entry on both Spanish and Swiss charts, as well as the US Hot Latin Songs chart.
-In Brazil, the song debuted at number 53 on the airplay chart dated of 11 December 2017.
+"Downtown" peaked at No. 14 in the United States on the Billboard Hot Latin Songs chart, becoming Anitta's first entry on the American music charts, at the time.
+The single became a No. 1 hit in Paraguay and charted within the top ten of several countries, including Bolivia, Colombia, Costa Rica, the Dominican Republic, Honduras, Portugal, Uruguay, and Spain; peaking at No. 7 in Portugal, "Downtown" became J Balvin's second most-successful song in the country, at the time, just behind his worldwide hit "Mi Gente" (a collaboration with Beyoncé, which previously had topped the Portuguese charts).

+Upon its release, "Downtown" was Anitta's most successful single in Colombia, up until that point, and was her first entry on American, Spanish and Swiss charts, respectively.